 4. Peak 2 Peak Gondola

-Connecting both Whistler and Blackcomb mountains, the Peak 2 Peak Gondola is one of the most popular things to do in winter for non-skiers.
+Connecting both Whistler and Blackcomb mountains, the Peak 2 Peak Gondola is one of the most popular things to do in winter in Whistler for non-skiers.
 And would you believe this gondola ride is 4.4 kilometers long.
 So, the journey will take you around 11 minutes in total.
 From this prime vantage point – 436 meters above the valley you can take in the lush Whistler landscapes.

 For something truly unique albeit not for those who are afraid of heights, you can take the glass bottom gondola across.
 This is called the 360 experience.